awsdocs/elb-gateway-load-balancers-user-guide/doc_source/health-checks.md

 | `Target.IpUnusable` |  The IP address cannot be used as a target, as it is in use by a load balancer  |
 | `Target.NotInUse` |  Target group is not configured to receive traffic from the Gateway Load Balancer Target is in an Availability Zone that is not enabled for the Gateway Load Balancer  |
 | `Target.NotRegistered` |  Target is not registered to the target group  |

+## Gateway Load Balancer target failure scenarios<a name="failure-scenarios"></a>

+**Existing flows**: Existing flows always go to the same target unless the flows time out or are reset, regardless of the health status of the target\.
+This approach facilitates connection draining, and accommodates 3rd party firewalls that are sometimes unable to respond to health checks due to high CPU usage\.

+**New flows**: New flows are sent to a healthy target\.
+When a load balancing decision for a flow has been made, the Gateway Load Balancer will send the flow to the same target even if that target becomes unhealthy, or other targets become healthy\.

+When all targets are unhealthy, the Gateway Load Balancer picks a target at random and forwards traffic to it for the life of the flow, until it is either reset or has timed out\.
+Because traffic is being forwarded to an unhealthy target, traffic is dropped until that target becomes healthy again\.

+**Cross\-zone load balancing**: By default, load balancing across Availability Zones is disabled\.
+If load balancing across zones is enabled, each Gateway Load Balancer is able to see all targets in all Availability Zones, and they are all treated the same, regardless of their zone\.

+Load balancing and health check decisions are always independent among zones\.
+Even when load balancing across zones is enabled, the behavior for existing flows and new flows is the same as described above\.
+For more information, see [Cross\-zone load balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#cross-zone-load-balancing) in the *Elastic Load Balancing User Guide*\.

 ## Check the health of your targets<a name="check-target-health"></a>